jasonrundell/arcline/docs/TWILIO_SETUP.md

   -d "WebhookUrl=WEBHOOK_URL"
 ```

-## Step 3: Configure Phone Numbers
+## Step 3: Configure Phone Number

-For each phone number:

 1. Go to Phone Numbers > Manage > Active Numbers
-2. Click on the phone number
+2. Click on your phone number
 3. Configure:
    - **Voice & Fax**: Set to your Conversation Service
    - **A MESSAGE COMES IN**: Leave blank (handled by ConversationRelay)
    - **A CALL COMES IN**: Set to your Conversation Service

+**Note**: Only one phone number is needed.
+The webhook handler presents a menu when users call.

 ## Step 4: Set Up ConversationRelay Webhook

 Your webhook endpoint is:

 ```
 POST /api/twilio/conversation/webhook
 ```

 The endpoint expects form data with:

 - `ConversationSid`
 - `CurrentInput`
 - `CurrentInputType`